What is “the Lord’s Supper”, 1Co 11:20?

 Paul instructed them to wait for one another before starting the congregational meal, and if they really couldn’t wait then have something to eat at home beforehand.

-Having read this passage in 1 Corinthians, the clear impression is that the common practice in New Testament times at Passover time was a congregational meal that that included the foot washing ceremony and the bread and wine ceremony.
+The clear impression from this passage in 1 Corinthians is that the common practice in New Testament times at Passover time was a congregational meal that that included the foot washing ceremony and the bread and wine ceremony.
 Paul uses the term the “Lord’s Supper” to describe this.
 (See also ‘How often should ”the Lord’s Supper” be taken?’)

 Conclusion